Carol McGiffin: Career

-Between February and July 2006 she was the southern presenter of The Local Radio Company's night-time talk show North South Divided.
+Between February and July 2006, she was the southern presenter of The Local Radio Company's night-time talk show North South Divided.
 Mike Elliott was her northern counterpart.
-In August 2006 McGiffin returned to LBC 97.3 presenting a Sunday morning show.
+In August 2006, McGiffin returned to LBC 97.3 presenting a Sunday morning show.
 McGiffin's weekly views on the world and travel advice in her Travel Clinic ended on 10 February 2008, when she left the station.
 Throughout the summer of 2012, she regularly reviewed the daily newspapers on This Morning.
-In August 2013, she entered the Celebrity Big Brother house to compete in the twelfth series, where she finished in fourth place.
+In August 2013, she entered the Celebrity Big Brother house to compete in the twelfth series; she finished in fourth place.

 In June 2018, it was announced by panellist Denise Welch that McGiffin would be returning to Loose Women after five years away.

-In 2020, McGiffin teamed up with LBC Radio presenter Nick Abbot to create a weekly podcast "What's your problem?" with Nick and Carol.
+In 2020, McGiffin teamed up with LBC Radio presenter Nick Abbot to create a weekly podcast, "What's your problem?" with Nick and Carol.
 The show is released every Monday on Global Player and Apple Podcasts.

 That same year, McGiffin said she supported Donald Trump and would vote for him if she could.

 In 2021, she was criticised for voicing support for the January 6 rioters.

-In 2023 she felt compelled to resign from Loose Women.
+In 2023, she felt compelled to resign from Loose Women.
+McGiffin has spoken out on a variety of topics which have made her the subject of ridicule online; in 2025, when appearing on the Heretics podcast (hosted by Andrew Gold), she claimed that the moon landings never happened.
+She is also a believer of the widely debunked conspiracy theory about chemtrails.